israelCanul/market2020/README.md

 ## Technologies used for this project

-For this project i used different libraries in order to achieved the objective of the test. like:
+For this project i used different libraries in order to achieved the meets.

 - React
 - Axios